AnIdiotInvests/anidiotinvests.github.io/_posts/2022-02-10-banks-bonds-and-stocks-oh-my-what-to-do-with-my-money-in-2022.md

 Not just for the extra money I would have saved and potentially made in the stock market, but also for how much further along in my learning about investing I could have been.

-It's not like I had a five star resort life back then anyway, I tutored classmates in basic programming skills for minimum wage, ate way too much Chick-fil-A, then played Skyrim the rest of the day.
+It's not like I had a five-star resort life back then anyway, I tutored classmates in basic programming skills for minimum wage, ate way too much Chick-fil-A, then played Skyrim the rest of the day.

-Which brings me into the other lesson I learned.
+This brings me to the other lesson I learned.

 > __"The sooner you start, the better."__

-There is no good or perfect time to start saving and investing.
+There is no perfect time to start saving and investing.
 You start sooner and have more money in the future, or don’t start and regret it later.
 It is that simple.

 ## Where and How Should I Start Investing?